 Children Are Welcome!

 The Museum is an enjoyable and fascinating place for children of all ages.
 Please make sure that they are always accompanied by an adult.
-We encourage children and adults to create and display your own art in The Studio.

 We want children to enjoy the galleries.
 We invite them to talk, laugh, and move around freely.
 However, running and other physical activity in which they can hurt themselves or damage the works of art are not permitted.

 For groups, we request one adult for every ten children under the age of 14.

 The Museum reserves the right to restrict admission to visitors wearing certain types of clothing that could pose a danger to our works of art (e.g. ski masks, long-protruding objects, etc.)